|Cashew fruits with nuts attached|

 My experience with kids is quite different.
 When I told a girl I could teach her to make cashew fruit juice, she came to the lesson with her own fruit and a few of her friends.

 Then, I was approached by three more kids who heard about it and wanted to learn.
 After demonstrating the process at my house, the kids wanted me to come home with them to make sure they could do it correctly themselves.
 There, more than twenty other kids came to watch and even a few adults stopped by.

 During a different visit to my house, I learned something from the kids too—how to crack open the cashew shell.
 I had been gifted a pile of shelled nuts, but could not figure out how to get to the cashew inside.

 You see, opening cashews is more dangerous than typical tree nuts.
 When cracked, a strong acid excretes from the interior of the shell.
 Contact with skin causes irritation and burning.

 |Cashew nut cracked open|

 At the beginning of my service, I limited my work with kids, thinking that starting with their parents would cause some sort of trickle down effect.
-But working with youth really isn’t much work at all.
-They keep things fun, and are often more motivated to learn from me than the adults.
-Plus, they’re just as willing to teach.
+But working with youth really is not much work at all.
+They keep things fun and are often more motivated to learn from me than the adults.
+Plus, they are just as willing to teach.